-Wheeler, Kansas is an unincorporated ghost town in Cheyenne County, Kansas.
+Wheeler, Kansas, is an unincorporated ghost town in Cheyenne County.

-Wheeler, Kansas was laid out by the Lincoln, Nebraska Land Company during the building of the Chicago, Burlington, and Quincy Railroad to St. Francis, Kansas in 1887.
+The Lincoln, Nebraska Land Company laid out Wheeler during the building of the Chicago, Burlington, and Quincy Railroad to St. Francis, Kansas, in 1887.

-However, in the next years, the town suffered from grasshopper invasions and drought.
+However, the town suffered from grasshopper invasions and drought in the next years.
 The bank and other businesses soon closed due to slim profits.
 However, the school continued until 1968.
 The post office continued until February 1, 1988.

 Today, the old town is dotted with falling-down buildings and just a few residents.